Azure/AzureDataLake/docs/Release_Notes/2018/2018_Winter/USQL_Release_Notes_2018_Winter.md

 Today, the container is limited to 6GB of memory overall and 2 virtual CPU cores.
 Since the system tries to have several operations executed in a vertex, U-SQL in ADLA limits the amount of memory for each user-defined operator (e.g., an extractor) to 500MB.

-While this limit works for many cases, sometimes you want to use a different amount of memory for the following reasons:
+While this limit works for many cases, sometimes you want to use a different amount of memory.
+This can be for the following reasons:

 1. You may want more memory because your processing needs to allocate more complex data structures (think of a machine learning model or an XML or JSON document model).
 2. You want to allocate more operators into a vertex since they don't need 500MB each which will improve the performance of the job.
 This can be achieved by requesting less memory.